How to Fix Self-clean lock failure on GE JS760SLSS (Electric Range)

 Step 4

-If the door is locked and you need immediate access to the oven, you can manually release the latch without replacing anything first.
-Insert a flat-head screwdriver through the slot at the top of the oven’s rear panel and rotate the latch arm toward the unlocked position — this directly mimics what the motor does mechanically.
-This step is also useful for confirming the latch rod and door hook are undamaged before you order a replacement motor.
+If the door is locked and you need immediate access to the oven, you can manually release the latch.
+Insert a flat-head screwdriver through the slot at the top of the oven’s rear panel and rotate the latch arm towards the unlocked position.
+This simulates what the motor does mechanically and can also confirm the latch rod and door hook are undamaged before you order a replacement motor.

 Step 5

-Replace the door lock motor assembly by unplugging the wiring harness, disconnecting the latch rod, and removing the two Phillips screws that secure the motor bracket.
-When installing the new unit, reconnect the latch rod before seating the screws so you can confirm the rod moves freely through its full range without binding.
-Reuse the original screws and confirm the harness connector clicks fully home, as a partially seated connector is a common cause of repeat failures.
+To replace the door lock motor assembly, unplug the wiring harness, disconnect the latch rod, and remove the two Phillips screws securing the motor bracket.
+When installing the new unit, reconnect the latch rod before seating the screws to ensure it moves freely throughout its range without binding.
+Make sure to reuse the original screws and confirm the harness connector is fully seated — a partially connected harness can lead to repeated failures.

 Step 6

-Restore power and run a one-hour self-clean cycle to verify the complete lock-unlock sequence under real operating conditions.
-The door should lock within the first few minutes as the cavity heats and unlock automatically once the oven cools below 550°F after the cycle ends — any deviation points to a wiring or control board issue rather than the motor.
-Confirming a full cycle is the only reliable way to rule out an intermittent fault before closing up the appliance.
+Restore power and run a one-hour self-clean cycle to verify the lock-unlock sequence under real operating conditions.
+The door should lock within the first few minutes as the cavity heats and unlock automatically once the oven cools below 550°F after the cycle ends.
+Any issues during this cycle may indicate a wiring or control board problem instead of the motor.
+Confirming a full cycle is essential to rule out intermittent faults before you button everything up.

 Where to Buy Replacement Parts